marwhals/java-reference/README.md

 # java-udemy-masterclass

+Repository containing example code snippets and notes.

-Repo containing code from udemy Java masterclass course
+Based on the Java masterclass course on Udemy